Quake injured wait for help as new disaster overwhelms Haiti

 Officials said more than 7,000 homes were destroyed and nearly 5,000 damaged.
 Hospitals, schools, offices and churches were also affected.

-The quake centered about 125 kilometers (78 miles) west of the capital of Port-au-Prince nearly razed some towns and triggered landslides that hampered rescue efforts in a country that is the poorest in the Western Hemisphere.
+The quake centered about 75 miles west of the capital of Port-au-Prince nearly razed some towns and triggered landslides that hampered rescue efforts in a country that is the poorest in the Western Hemisphere.
 It already was struggling with the worsening poverty, the coronavirus pandemic, the political uncertainty following the July 7 assassination of President Jovenel Moïse and a wave of gang violence.

 In a scene widely repeated across the quake zone, families salvaged their few belongings in Les Cayes and spent the night on a soccer field.
 People lined up to buy what little was available: bananas, avocados and water at a street market.